Nylint

-The Nylint Corporation was founded in 1937 by brothers Bernard and Ragnar Klint, and David Nyberg of Rockford, Illinois.
+The Nylint Corporation is an American company that produces model toys.
+It was founded in 1937 by brothers Bernard and Ragnar Klint, and David Nyberg of Rockford, Illinois.
 Their uncle, David Nyberg, supplied much of the initial capital to start the company.
 The company name of Nylint is a combination of both the Nyberg and Klint names.
 It was incorporated under the name “Nylint Tool and Manufacturing” and its initial operation was located at 5th Avenue and 13th Street in Rockford.
 Bernard (known as Barney) Klint and his wife Grace remained actively involved for nearly 60 years in this privately held company until their deaths in the mid-1990s.

 History

 Looking back on Nylint's 60-plus year history, they survived by constantly evolving – changing their direction to meet the demands of the diverse toy market.
 One can see at least eight phases of their history.
 These phases, or “eras,” often overlap.

 Early years

 The company began (1st Phase pre-World War II) producing kitchen utensils.
 Nylint also did special-order tooling work for other companies.
 For example, they produced refrigerator door handles and cast aluminum parts for the automobile industry.
 In 1940, the company moved to a larger factory 16th Avenue where it remained for 60 years.

 As with most manufacturers, World War II caused a shift to making war-related products.
 During the war years, Nylint prospered while employing 50 employees who made anti-aircraft magazines and torpedo-related components for the Federal government.
 Nylint produced, almost exclusively, war-related products during 1941–1945.

 After the war, Nylint worked to establish its post-war direction.
 After an extensive study in late 1945, the company decided upon toy production.
 This decision was made primarily because of Nylint's modern metal-stamping facilities.
 Nylint hired Carl Swenson, the inventor of a wind-up toy car with steering and directional actions, based on the Chrysler Airflow design.
 Nylint called this the “Amazing Car.”
 When introduced at the 1946 Toy Fair in New York City, it was a huge success with over 100,000 units ordered.
 Nylint had a solid product, and it was marketed well — being packaged in an attractive box with a color picture of the toy on the outside.
 Also, the box included a diagram of the detailed motions the toy could perform.
 After World War II there were several large manufacturers of pressed-steel toys in this country.
 In addition to Nylint, Tonka, Buddy-L, Structo, Smith-Miller, Doepke, Marx, and Wyandotte were some of the most successful.
 Others, including Tru-Scale, All-American, and Ertl, later joined the ranks of toy truck producers.
 Aside from Buddy-L, Marx, Structo, and Wyandotte, who had previously made toys, most of these companies started moving into toy manufacturing immediately after the war.